ReconAI/AM-Traffic-I-Phase-2-Iteration-2-Task1-Tensorflow/README.md

    * **tf_** means that this model was trained using 'Tensorflow'.
    * **16** and **32** refer to 'Foating Point Precision' type.
 5. Choose an image you want to predict and upload it on the same directory as the model and the prediction script **predict_trt.py**.
-6. From the folder where fils are uploaded execute:
+6. From the folder where files are uploaded execute:
    ```sh
    python3 predict_trt --input_node resnet50_input --output_node dense_1/Softmax --path r_tf_32_tensorrt.pb --img_path img0.jpg --labels weather_labels.json --shape_size 224 --time true
    ```